Damon Wayans: Career

 In 2011, he also added author of a serious fictional novel to his credits with Red Hats, which is the story of a suicidal 65-year-old woman who finds friendship and happiness, when she joins the Red Hat Society.
 As of 2014, Wayans continues to perform stand-up comedy and has developed apps with his company of freelancers "MIMS" (Money in My Sleep).
 The company created applications such as Flick Dat, Diddeo and VHedz.

 On November 12, 2015, at the Irvine Improv, Wayans announced his retirement from stand up commencing December 2015.
 In September 2016, he was cast as Roger Murtaugh in the television version of Lethal Weapon, a role originated by Danny Glover in the film series.
 On October 3, 2018, it was reported that Wayans would leave Lethal Weapon after filming of the first thirteen episodes of Season 3 wrapped.
 Lethal Weapon officially ended in February 2019, after three seasons.

 Wayans returned to scripted television in the fall of 2024 with his son Damon Jr. on the CBS sitcom Poppa's House.

-Awards and honours

-Wayans received four Emmy awards nominations for his acting and writing in In Living Color.

-For his role in My Wife and Kids, he won the 2002 People's Choice Awards for Favorite Male Performer in a New TV Series, and received four International Press Academy "Golden Satellite Award" nominations.
+Wayans will guest star in the Martin spinoff The Varnell Hill Show on Paramount+, as well as the season 3 premiere of the NBC mockumentary sitcom St. Denis Medical.

 Personal life

 Wayans was married to Lisa Thorner; they divorced in 2000.
 He has four children with Thorner: sons Damon Wayans Jr. and Michael Wayans and daughters Cara Mia Wayans and Kyla Wayans.
 He is also a grandfather and a great grandfather.
 He is the uncle of Damien Dante Wayans, Chaunté Wayans and Craig Wayans.

-Wayans was diagnosed with type 2 diabetes in January 2014.
+Wayans was diagnosed with type 2 diabetes in early 2013.
+In December 2015, Wayans successfully underwent brain surgery to remove a benign tumor on his pituitary gland.
+He retired from stand-up shortly thereafter, and spent three months recovering.